oguru/DnD-AI/Session/8 - Kill the Demons.md

 The demon surveys the battlefield, his molten gaze sweeping across the defenders of Waterdeep before settling on the party.
 His maw splits into a terrible grin, revealing rows of razor-sharp teeth that glow like hot coals.

 *"FREE!
-FREE AT LAST!"* The demon's voice booms across the plaza, causing windows to shatter and the ground to tremble. *"All shall tremble before the might of Moryx the Doombringer, Destroyer of a Thousand Realms, Scourge of the Celestial Planes!"*
+FREE AT LAST!"* The demon's voice booms across the plaza, causing windows to shatter and the ground to tremble. *"All shall tremble before the might of Moryx the Doombringer, Destroyer of a Thousand Realms, Scourge of the Planes!"*

 **To the Group:**
 *"Divine champions,"* he mocks, his voice a thunderous rumble that seems to emanate from the depths of the Abyss itself. *"How pathetic that the gods would pin their hopes on such frail vessels.
 Your divine sparks are but candles before my inferno."*